-- (e) Implementing the Right-to Manage Natural Resource Lands goals and policies and ordinances. - (f) Promoting public awareness of natural resource land values and challenges. - (g) Promoting educational programs in public schools that emphasize the contributions of natural resource lands to the county, and the need to protect these valuable lands. - policy 4F-1.3 Natural Resource Lands Database: Maintain a database management system to provide current information on natural resource land uses and activities, soils, conversions, and other quantifiable factors for the purpose of monitoring and conserving natural resource lands. - policy 4F-1.4 Converted Natural Resource Lands Database: The Natural Resource Lands database should lidentify and map, where known, those parcels of land that, although designated as a Natural Resource Land, are not available for productive resource use because of some easement, covenant, or other restriction that converts the primary use of such land to the preservation of habitat, open space, or some other non-resource-land use.
+- (e) Implementing the Right-to Manage Natural Resource Lands goals and policies and ordinances. - (f) Promoting public awareness of natural resource land values and challenges. - (g) Promoting educational programs in public schools that emphasize the contributions of natural resource lands to the county, and the need to protect these valuable lands. - policy 4F-1.3 Maintain a database management system to provide current information on natural resource land uses and activities, soils, conversions, and other quantifiable factors for the purpose of monitoring and conserving natural resource lands. - policy 4F-1.4 Identify and map, where known, those parcels of land that, although designated as a Natural Resource Land, are not available for productive resource use because of some easement, covenant, or other restriction that converts the primary use of such land to the preservation of habitat, open space, or some other non-resource-land use.
 This information should contribute to a more accurate assessment of the natural resource land base available for agriculture, forestry or mining uses.